-Students will be eligible for admission into the Psychology Program after the fall term of their junior year or after the successful completion of PSYC 100, 221-222, 250, 280, 290, 314, 350, and 390 with a grade of "C" or better, the submission of the completed application forms, and the written recommendations of their LMU psychology professors.
+Students may enroll in the Psychology Program at any time, however, courses will only count toward the major with a grade of "C-" or better.
+Students will be eligible for admission into the Psychology Counseling & Practice Program after the successful completion of PSYC 100, 221-222, 255, 280; the submission of the completed application form; and written recommendations of their psychology program advisor.

-During the fall term of their senior year, the students who have chosen to complete an internship will be required to apply for admission into PSYC 498, their senior seminar and internship placement.
+During the fall term of their senior year, the students may choose to complete an internship and apply for admission into PSYC 498, their senior seminar and internship psychological services.
 As psychology majors, students must demonstrate mastery of the four major program competencies.
-These competencies and program requirements are defined in the Psychology Major Student Handbook.
-The student may pick up the handbook once an intention to major in psychology has been declared.
+Program competencies and other program requirements are defined in the Psychology Major Student Handbook.
+The handbook is available from any psychology program advisor.